 - Advanced Manufacturing Innovation District for Scotland (AMIDS) - located near Glasgow Airport

-Each of the four Innovation Districts have a clearly delineated research, technology, industry and environmental focus, ranging from Advanced Manufacturing to Precision Medicine, Renewable Energy to MedTech and FinTech to Quantum – core strengths in key growth sectors and a strong portfolio of access points for industry and business investment into Scotland and the UK.
+Each of the three Innovation Districts have a clearly delineated research, technology, industry and environmental focus, ranging from Advanced Manufacturing to Precision Medicine, Renewable Energy to MedTech and FinTech to Quantum – core strengths in key growth sectors and a strong portfolio of access points for industry and business investment into Scotland and the UK.

 Glasgow’s Innovation Districts are anchored by the international and industry research strengths of the city’s two principal research-intensive universities – the University of Strathclyde and the University of Glasgow - internationally recognised for their strengths in science, technology, engineering, medicine, business and other fields.
 After London, Glasgow has one of the largest concentrations of higher education provision in the UK and its research base and skilled graduates are a key component of the city’s economic offer.

-The four Innovation Districts are all arrayed in a corridor along the iconic River Clyde which binds together Glasgow and the communities of West Central Scotland and is the lifeblood of the historic industrial heart of the region and Scotland.
+The three Innovation Districts are all arrayed in a corridor along the iconic River Clyde which binds together Glasgow and the communities of West Central Scotland and is the lifeblood of the historic industrial heart of the region and Scotland.
 Together, Glasgow’s Clyde “innovation corridor” constitutes a platform whose depth, breadth and scale ranks it as a location of Scottish, UK and international significance.